-Associate opportunity, diversity and inclusion: Accelerate the development of Walmart associates, including providing hundreds of thousands of people around the world with their "first jobs," competitive compensation and benefits, and upward job mobility.
-Most recently in the U.S., for example, we announced a \$1 billion+ investment in higher wages, upskilling and scheduling enhancements for hourly workers.
+inclusion: Accelerate the development of Walmart associates, including providing hundreds of thousands of people around the world with their "first jobs," competitive compensation and benefits, and upward job mobility.
+Most recently in the U.S., for job mobility.
+Most recently in the U.S., for example, we announced an approximately \$1 billion investment in higher wages, upskilling and scheduling enhancements.
 As well, Walmart fosters a diverse and inclusive workplace around the world.
 For example, as of FY2015, 32 percent of our corporate officers are women, and 22 percent are people of color.